Top Web Design Trends for 2026

 • Use CSS scroll-triggered animations for performance; avoid heavy JS frameworks unless needed

-Quick win: Start with a simple CSS @keyframes hover effect on your homepage headline — translateY, scale, and letter-spacing transitions can create a polished kinetic feel with zero JS and virtually zero performance cost.
+Quick win: Start with a simple CSS @keyframes hover effect on your homepage headline — translateY, scale, and letter-spacing transitions create a polished kinetic feel with zero JS.

 03